 All students attending school will be expected to accept the obligation and responsibility to attend school on a regular basis and to comply with the District's discipline code set forth in Regulation 2610.
 Those students who choose not to fulfill their responsibilities at school will be held accountable for their conduct.
 Consequences for individual acts of misconduct are calculated to discipline the student, to deter future misconduct, and to provide a safe and positive environment in which students can maximize their learning potential.

 Green City R-1 Schools expects students to:

 - Be respectful

 - Be honest

 - Be safe

+- Be prepared

+- Always Responsible

+- Work Hard

 - Practice self-discipline

 - Respect the rights of others

-- Behave in an appropriate manner

 - Abide by school policy

-Birthday Club
+Birthday Celebrations